-Antibiotic treatment: Antibiotics do not have a specific effect against the influenza virus but in cases of pneumonia, early empiric treatment for community-acquired pneumonia is advised because of the high risk of secondary bacterial infection.
-Since there is increased risk of secondary infection with Streptococcus pneumoniae, Staphylococcus aureus and Streptococcus pyogenes, co-amoxiclav is a suitable empiric antibiotic.
+Antibiotic treatment: Antibiotics do not have a specific effect against the influenza virus but in cases of pneumonia, early empiric treatment for community-acquired pneumonia is advised because of

-Oxygen therapy: Monitor oxygen saturation and maintain SaO2 >90% (92-95% for pregnant women) with nasal cannulae or face mask.
+Oxygen therapy: Monitor oxygen saturation and maintain SaO2 >90% (92-95% for pregnant women) with nasal cannulae or facemask.
 High flow oxygen treatment may be required in severe cases of influenza.

 Corticosteroids: Corticosteroids are not recommended for the sole indication of suspected or confirmed influenza virus infection with or at risk of severe illness.
-Data from observational studies, although of low quality, showed a signal of increased mortality in influenza infection treatment with steroids[42, 43].
-Currently, no data are available on the use of corticosteroids in patients with SARS-CoV-2 and influenza virus coinfection.
-However, since dexamethasone has demonstrated substantial benefits for patients with COVID-19 pneumonia requiring supplemental oxygen, the benefits of using corticosteroids in patients with severe SARS-CoV-2 and influenza virus coinfection likely outweigh any potential harms.
+Data from observational studies, although of low quality, showed a signal of increased mortality in influenza infection treatment with steroids [42, 43].
+No RCT have been conducted of corticosteroids for adjunctive immunomodulatory therapy of severe influenza virus infection.